HectorMiras/topas_docker_azure_batch/README.md

 1. **Delete the Azure Storage Container**: After the tasks, you'll have the option to delete the Azure Storage container where simulation data and outputs were temporarily stored.

-2. **Delete the Batch Job**: If you no longer need the records of the completed worker tasks, you can opt to delete the corresponding job in the Azure Batch service.
+2. **Download Simulation Results**: You'll be prompted if you wish to download the output simulation files from the computing nodes to your local machine.

-3. **Delete the Pool**: The worker VMs were created in an Azure Batch pool.
-Once the tasks are completed and you don't plan to submit more, you can delete the pool to stop incurring charges.
+3. **Delete the Batch Job and Pool**: Once the tasks are completed, and you don't plan to submit more, you can delete the pool and the records of the tasks from Azure Batch service to stop incurring charges.

 ### Reducer